Skip to nav Skip to content

 Avian influenza A(H5N1), also known as highly pathogenic avian influenza or bird flu, is a disease caused by infection with avian influenza type A viruses.
 The current bird flu strain is widespread in wild birds worldwide.
 These viruses can also infect other birds (including poultry) and mammals (like seals) and, most recently, dairy cows in the U.S.

 While avian flu viruses do not normally infect people, sporadic human infections have occurred around the world.
-During the current U.S. outbreak in cattle, several infections have been reported in dairy farm workers with exposure to infected cows.
+During the current U.S. outbreak in cattle, several infections have been reported in dairy farm workers with exposure to infected cows and in poultry workers.
 A previous U.S. infection occurred in 2022.
-The latest data on cases in people in the U.S. is available from the Centers for Disease Control and Prevention.
+The latest data on cases in people in the U.S. are available from the Centers for Disease Control and Prevention.

 Human illness from avian flu viruses has ranged from mild, such as eye infection and upper respiratory symptoms, to severe illness, like pneumonia, that has resulted in death in countries outside the U.S. Available data suggest that infections in people can be treated with current antiviral drugs, like oseltamivir, with activity against influenza.
 Vaccination against seasonal flu will not prevent infection with avian flu viruses but can reduce the risk of getting sick with human and bird flu viruses at the same time.